WordPress/gutenberg/docs/reference/copy-guide.md

 > Click “settings” to access the advanced settings.

-Similar phrases are “Once you do X…” or “If you want to do X.” Sometimes there are decision points where “If you want to do X” is entirely appropriate and needed because there are different paths the user can take based on their goal, but we often use it to mean “Here is a thing you can do,” which you can express more simply with something like “To do X…”
+Similar phrases are “Once you do X…” or “If you want to do X…” Sometimes there are decision points where “If you want to do X…” is entirely appropriate because there are different paths the user can take based on their goal.
+But, we often use it to mean “Here is a thing you can do,” which you can express more simply as: “To do X…”

 #### THREE: Be specific.
 When an action depends on the user having completed some prior action, be specific about what’s required and what happens next.
 We often default to “when you’re ready.”